orientechnologies/orientdb-labs/Security-Config.md

 		]

 The "resources" property uses the same format as the "resources" property for each `<user>` in the `<users>` section of the orientdb-server-config.xml file.

+Additionally, *ODefaultPasswordAuthenticator* supports a "caseSensitive" property.
+It defaults to true.
+When set to false, usernames are not case-sensitive when retrieved for password or resources look-up.

 ### OServerConfigAuthenticator
 *OServerConfigAuthenticator* utilizes the <users> element in the orientdb-server-config.xml file and permits its list of server users to be used for authentication and authorization of resources.
 Beyond "name", "class", and "enabled", *OServerConfigAuthenticator* requires no additional properties.

 The full classpath for the "class" property is "com.orientechnologies.orient.server.security.authenticator.OServerConfigAuthenticator".

+*OServerConfigAuthenticator*'s "caseSensitive" property is always false, meaning that usernames are not case-sensitive when retrieved for password or resources look-up.

 ### OKerberosAuthenticator
 *OKerberosAuthenticator* provides support for Kerberos/SPNEGO authentication.
 In addition to the usual "name", "class", and "enabled" properties, the *OKerberosAuthenticator* component also supports "debug", "krb5_config", "service", "spnego", and "client" properties.
 All of these properties are defined in greater detail below.